-Cross River gorilla program
+Cross River Gorilla program

-This sub-species of the western gorilla lives in a mountainous area straddling the border between Cameroon and Nigeria.
+This sub-species of the Western Gorilla lives in a mountainous area straddling the border between Cameroon and Nigeria.
 Its decline is due to increasing habitat loss and the upswing in hunting.
 Fragmentation of the forests is isolating groups from one another, making exchanges almost impossible.
 Also, the building of roads for logging or to open up remote villages has made it easier for hunters to get into the forests.
 Intensive hunting has caused a brutal fall in gorilla numbers.
 Today they survive only in steep areas that are extremely hard to get to.
-Their adaptability to this difficult terrain and the inaccessibilty of the region, as well as certain taboos about the eating or sale of their meat, mean that these 300 specimens are not endangered for the moment, but how long will this last?
+Their adaptability to this difficult terrain and the inaccessibility of the region, as well as certain taboos about the eating or sale of their meat, mean that these 300 specimens are not endangered for the moment, but how long will this last?

 The program in Nigeria

-Photo credit: © A. Nicholas, A. Dunn, I. Imong, N. Lankester, WCS.
+© A. Nicholas, WCS.